s-matyukevich/raspberry-pi-os/docs/lesson03/linux/low_level-exception_handling.md

 Though `x29` is a general purpose register it usually has a special meaning.
 It is used as a "Frame pointer".
 Now I want to spend some time to explain its purpose.

 When a function is compiled, the first couple of instructions are usually responsible for storing old frame pointer and link register values on the stack.
-(Just a quick reminder: `x30` is called link register and it holds a "return address" that is used by `ret` instruction) Then new frame pointer value is generated so that new stack frame can contain all local variables of the function.
+(Just a quick reminder: `x30` is called link register and it holds a "return address" that is used by the `ret` instruction) Then a new stack frame is allocated, so that it can contain all local variables of the function, and frame pointer register is set to point to the bottom of the frame.
+Whenever the function needs to access some local variable it simply adds hardcoded offset to the frame pointer.
 Imagine now that an error has occurred and we need to generate a stack trace.
 We can use current frame pointer to find all local variables in the stack, and the link register can be used used to figure out the precise location of the caller.
 Next, we take advantage of the fact that old frame pointer and link register values are always saved at the beginning of the stack frame, and we just read them from there.
-After we get all frame pointer we can now access all local variables of the caller function.
-This process is repeated until we reach the top of the stack and is called "unwinding".
+After we get caller's frame pointer we can now access all its local variables as wells.
+This process is repeated recursively until we reach the top of the stack and is called "stack unwinding".
 A similar algorithm is used by [ptrace](http://man7.org/linux/man-pages/man2/ptrace.2.html) system call.

 Now, going back to the `kernel_entry` macro, it should be clear why do we need to clear `x29` register after taking an exception from EL0.
 That is because in Linux each task uses a different stack for user and kernel mode, and therefore it doesn't make sense to have common stack traces.